Lexapro vs Zoloft

 For sleep, weight, and sexual effects, the two are broadly similar.

-Both are roughly weight-neutral in the short term.
-Both can disturb sleep, and less often, both can make some people sleepier.
 Sexual side effects are common with both.
-They can include lower sex drive, delayed orgasm, and arousal difficulties, and they tend to last as long as the medication is taken rather than fading like nausea does.
-These effects are worth raising with a prescriber, because there are real options, including a dose change or a switch.
+They can include lower sex drive, delayed orgasm, and arousal or erection difficulties.
+By many measures a third or more of people notice some change.
+Unlike nausea, these effects tend to last as long as the medication is taken rather than fading.
+They are worth raising with a prescriber, because there are real options, including a dose change, a switch, or adding another medication such as bupropion to counter them.

 Why a clinician might choose one over the other